ddopson/underscore-cli/README.md

     test ?
 10 : 20;  // JS: if test is true, then 10, else 20
     test ?
 10 : 20;  // Coffee: if test is true, then test, else {10: 20}.
 Tragic.

+### Smart whitespace in output

+As mentioned above, dense JSON is nearly unreadable to human beings, so we want to pretty print it.
+JSON.stringify will accept an 'indentation' parameter that does make JSON much more readible; however, this will put _everything_ on a new line resulting in output that is silly verbose -- printing "[1, 2, 3, 4]" will take up 6 lines despite having only 12ish characters.
+Node's "util.inspect" is a bit better, but it doesn't print valid JSON (eg, inspect uses single instead of double quotes).
+I don't want to compromize on JSON compatibility just to get pretty output.
+So I wrote my own formatter that gives the best of both worlds.
+The default output format is strictly JSON compatible, human readible, yet avoids excessive verbosity by putting small objects and arrays on a single line where possible.
+The formatting code is also pretty flexible, allowing me to support colorization and a bunch of other nifty features; at some point, I may break the formatter into it's own npm module.

 ### Smart auto-consumption of STDIN